 Not proceed unless reasonable attempts have been made to ensure the subject of the recall proceedings is present at the preliminary and recall hearings.

+Recall of any Officer, appointed or ratified by the SRA, excluding the President, shall follow recall proceedings as set forth in Bylaw 4 – Board of Directors & Speaker, Section 8.2., with a two-thirds (2/3) affirmative vote of the SRA present at the preliminary and recall hearings;

 Any person having been recalled may seek re-election.